-Nimmitabel is located between Cooma and Bombala with a small but well-established community and a rich history.
+Nimmitabel is located between Cooma and Bega/Bombala, with a well-established community and a rich history.
 Nimmitabel has both reticulated water supply and sewerage system.
 Its water supply has been hampered in the past by low rain and hot conditions.
 The construction of the Pigring Creek Dam south of the town has alleviated many of the water supply issues for the Village.
 The Village and surrounds in 2016 had a population of 318 people and a total of 190 dwellings.
-There are many undeveloped lots in Nimmitabel and as such further expansion of village or rural residential land zonings is not considered necessary.
+There are many undeveloped lots in Nimmitabel, and as such, further expansion of village or rural residential land zonings is not considered necessary.
 The removal of zone R5 Large Lot Residential from the dwelling entitlement clause in the LEP will help resolve existing dwelling entitlement issues in Nimmitabel.

-Nimmitabel is a historic town with many heritage items still intact and well maintained.
-Nimmitabel has a rural village feel provided by its rural landscape surrounds, properties on large lots, large setbacks from street and neighbouring dwellings.
+Nimmitabel is a historic town with many heritage items still intact and well-maintained.
+Nimmitabel has a rural village feel provided by its rural landscape surrounds, properties on large lots, and large setbacks from street and neighbouring dwellings.
 The heritage nature of Nimmitabel is significant, offering a large cluster of considerable heritage in the centre of the Village.

 A strategic asset of Nimmitabel is its location for convenient access to both the Bombala region and the Far South Coast, being accessible via the Monaro and the Snowy Mountains Highways.
-It is also located on the Far South Coast route from Canberra/Queanbeyan and as such can capitalise on passing tourist trade, particularly in the summer months.
-Although some services are available within Nimmitabel, Cooma provides higher-order services within a short commute.
+It is also located on the Far South Coast route from Canberra/Queanbeyan and, as such, can capitalise on passing tourist trade, particularly in the summer months but also in winter with those travelling to the coast.
+Although some services are available within Nimmitabel, Cooma provides higher-order services within an approximate 30minute drive.